YMC-22/smart-filter/README.md

 To use a callback for your query arguments simply enter your function name in the field and then add this function to your child theme's functions.php file.
 Your function should have a unique name and return an array of the arguments to pass onto WP_Query.
 Whitelisting Callbacks - **Important!** Your callback functions must be whitelisted in order for them to work.
 This is an important security measure.
 How to Whitelist Callback Functions for Elements?
-In order to white list functions you need to define the “YMC_CALLBACK_FUNCTION_WHITELIST” constant via your child theme
+In order to white list functions you need to define the “YMC_CALLBACK_FUNCTION_WHITELIST” constant via your child theme.

 ```php
 /*